Learn more about how Cloudflare Rate Limiting billing is calculated.

-Enterprise customers are charged a fixed rate specified in their contract.
-All other plans are billed based on usage which is reflected in the monthly subscription invoice:
+Enterprise customers are charged a fixed rate as specified in their contract.
+All other plans are billed based on usage, which is reflected in the monthly subscription invoice.

 Rate Limiting is billed based on the number of good (not blocked) requests that match your defined rules across all your websites.
 Each request is only counted once so you will not be double charged if a request matches multiple rules.

 For example, given a rule that matches example.com/ratelimit/* and blocks clients that send over 30 requests per minute:

 - Client A sends 20,000 requests to example.com/ratelimit/foo at a rate of 10 requests per minute.
 All requests are allowed.

 - Client B sends 90,000 requests to example.com/ratelimit/bar, usually at a rate of 10 requests per minute, but with bursts over 30 requests per minute.
 60,000 of their requests are blocked during the bursts, and 30,000 are allowed when their request rate is lower.

 - Client C sends 20,000 requests to example.com/elsewhere at a rate of 40 requests per minute.
 While this exceeds the threshold, it doesn't match the rule path, so all 20,000 requests are allowed.